YumaYX/rubydemodoc/input/json/simple_get.md

-This Ruby code snippet fetches data from an API using HTTP, parses the response as JSON, and returns a Ruby array representing the parsed JSON data.
-It retrieves information about a book based on its ISBN.
+This Ruby code snippet demonstrates fetching book data from the OpenBD API using the `net/http` and `json` libraries.
+It retrieves data for a book with ISBN 9784791765553, parses the JSON response, and effectively extracts book details like title, author, publisher, and reviews.